-- (a) Both Assertion and Reason are true and Reason is the correct explanation of Assertion. - (b) Both Assertion and Reason are true but Reason is not the correct explanation of Assertion. - (c) Assertion is false but reason is correct. - (d) Assertion is true but reason is false.
+- (a) Both Assertion and Reason are true and Reason is the correct explanation of Assertion. - (b) Both Assertion and Reason are true but Reason is not the correct explanation of Assertion. - (c) Assertion is false but reason is correct. - . (d) Assertion is true but reason is false.

 - 21. From which language did the word JUSTICE originate?

 - (a) Greek language

 - (b) Japanese language

 - (c) Latin language

 - (d) Arabic language

 - 22. "Justice is the quality that harmonizes among other qualities".
 Who has given this definition of justice?

 - (a) Laski

 - (b) Plato

-- (c) Aristotle
+- © Aristotle

 - (d) Rousseau

-- 23. Which aspect of justice is the "making of lawful justice"?

-- (a) Political Justice
+23. (a) Political Justice

-- (b) Social Justice
+(b) Social Justice

-- (c) Economic Justice
+(c) Economic Justice

-- (d) Legal Justice
+(d) Legal Justice

-- 24. In which of his books has John Rawls described the principle of distributive justice?

-- (a) The Theory of Justic

-- (b) The Republic

-- (c) The Democracy
+24. In which of his books has John Rawls described the principle of distributive justice? (a) The Theory of Justic (b) The Republic (c) The Democracy

-- (d) The Politics
+(d) The Politics

-- 25. What kind of injustice is the example of exploitation of Backward / Dalits in India?
+25. What kind of injustice is the example of exploitation of Backward / Dalits in India?

-- (a) Economic injustice
+(a) Economic injustice

-- (b) Social injustice
+(b) Social injustice

-- (c) Legal injustice
+(c) Legal injustice

-- (d) Religious injustice
+(d) Religious injustice

 Fill in the blanks:

-26. Socrates has said that justice remains to all people.
-27. Truth and freedom; include basic of Justice.
-28. The principle of distributive justice was given by 29.
-Article of the Constitution of India will create a social system for the promotion of welfare, which will provide social, economic and political justice to the citizens.
+26. Socrates has said that justice remainsto all people.

+27. Truth and freedom; include basicof Justice.

+28. The principle of distributive justice was given by

+29. Article of the Constitution of India will create a social system for the promotion of welfare, which will provide social, economic and political justice to the citizens.

+30. "A just society is ohe in which a growing sense of mutual respect and a decreasing sense of humiliation together create a compassionate society".
+Who is the author of this statement?